Jasonium/DataCleaningProject/Codebook.md

 *  TimeGravityAccelerometerMagnitudeStandardDev
   - Standard deviation of time of magnitude (in Euclidean norm) of gravity acceleration signals obtained from accelerometer
 *  TimeBodyAccelerometerJerkMagnitudeMean
-  - Mean of time of magnitude (in Euclidean norm) of body acceleration signals of body linear acceleration obtained from accelerometer
+  - Mean of time of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
 *  TimeBodyAccelerometerJerkMagnitudeStandardDev
-  - Standard deviation of time of magnitude (in Euclidean norm) of body acceleration signals of body linear acceleration obtained from accelerometer
+  - Standard deviation of time of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
 *  TimeBodyGyroscopeMagnitudeMean
   - Mean of time of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
 *  TimeBodyGyroscopeMagnitudeStandardDev